Nursing Home Abuse Lawyer

-The Law Office of Michael J. Romano represents clients and family members on behalf of individuals who have suffered injuries or death while residing at a nursing home or victimization by nursing home caretakers themselves.
+The Law Office of Michael J. Romano represents clients and family members on behalf of individuals who have suffered injuries or death while residing at a nursing home or have been victimized by nursing home caretakers themselves.
 Unfortunately, nursing home abuse is common.
 If your loved one has experienced nursing home abuse or neglect in West Virginia, contact our law office right away.

 Neglect, Physical, and Sexual Abuse in Nursing Homes